dgraph-io/dgraph-docs/content/query-language/multiple-query-blocks.md

 {{< /runnable >}}

 {{% notice "note" %}}
-This same results could have been obtained by logically combining both both var blocks in the films block.
+You could get the same query results by logically combining both both var blocks in the films block, as follows:
 ```
 {
   var(func:allofterms(name@en, "angelina jolie")) {